Instructor: Julie Symons

-This is the second course in our nosework series, and continues on where NW101 left off.
-If you have not completely caught up with everything in NW101, that is okay.
-We will just progress from where you currently are.
-In general, we begin with the assumption that your dog has or is close to having the skill required for an ORT.
-We will work through each of the four elements required for the NW1 title - interior, exterior, container, and vehicle search - while looking at the unique challenges each poses.
-We'll also discuss handling techniques that you can implement to help support your dog in his search.
+This is the second course in our nosework series and continues on where NW101 left off.
+If you have not completely caught up with everything in NW101 or starting our program here, that is okay.
+We will progress from where you currently are.
+In general, we begin with the assumption that your dog has or is close to having the skills required for an ORT or to trial in Novice containers.
+We will work through each of the four search elements required for the NW1 title - Interior, Exterior, Container, and Vehicle search - as well as skills for the AKC buried class!
+We will review the unique challenges each element poses and discuss handling techniques that you can implement to help support your dog while searching.

 Week 1: Foundation / Self-Assessment / Baseline

 - Supplemental: Acclimating your dog to crating for trial prep